mui/material-ui/docs/src/pages/layout/grid.md

 ## Spacing

 The responsive grid focuses on consistent spacing widths, rather than column width.
-Material design margins and columns follow a **8dp** square baseline grid.
+Material design margins and columns follow an **8dp** square baseline grid.
 Spacing can be 8, 16, 24, or 40dp wide.

 {{"demo": "pages/layout/SpacingGrid.js"}}